Crown Infrastructure Partners reports a total of 966,773 homes and businesses were connected to the UFB fibre network at the end of March.

 A second, related problem, is that carriers engineered and managed their RBI towers to cope with the levels of demand they saw before the Covid-19 lockdown.
 This includes limiting the number of connections on a tower so that users get a reasonable experience.

 Fixed wireless bandwidth is shared.
 When too many customers connect at the same time there isn’t enough to go around.
 It requires a careful balancing act.
 The calculations used to manage numbers date from before the lockdown.
 Since the lockdown all broadband demand has increased dramatically.
 Which means towers that were coping before are now under pressure.
+Rural broadband can scale up to meet demand the way fibre can.

 We don’t hear much discussion about the gulf between different classes of RBI1 users connected to the same tower, but the problems are real.
 Fixing it won’t be easy.